-While the actual amount and timing of any payments under this agreement will vary depending upon a number of factors, including the timing of exchanges, the extent to which such exchanges are taxable and the amount and timing of our income, we expect that, as a result of the size of the increases of the tangible and intangible assets of Evercore LP attributable to our interest in Evercore LP, during the expected term of the tax receivable agreement, the payments that we may make to such SMDs could be substantial.
+While the actual amount and timing of any payments under this agreement will vary depending upon a number of factors, including the timing of exchanges, the extent to which such exchanges are taxable, the change in tax rates and the amount and timing of our income, we expect that, as a result of the size of the increases of the tangible and intangible assets of Evercore LP attributable to our interest in Evercore LP, during the expected term of the tax receivable agreement, the payments that we may make to such SMDs could be substantial.
 Although we are not aware of any issue that would cause the Internal Revenue Service to challenge a tax basis increase, we are not entitled to reimbursement for any payments previously made under the tax receivable agreement.

-As a result of the acquisition of Evercore LP limited partnership units since the IPO, certain SMDs became entitled to payments under the tax receivable agreement.
-The following table shows the amount paid to our executive officers pursuant to the tax receivable agreement during 2016:
+As a result of the acquisition of Evercore LP limited partnership units by Evercore since the IPO, certain SMDs, including certain executive officers, became entitled to payments under the tax receivable agreement.
+The following table shows the amount paid to our executive officers pursuant to the tax receivable agreement during 2017:

-Tax Receivable
+Name Tax Receivable Payments During 2017

-Name Payments During 2016
+Roger C. Altman \$ 1,524,267

-Roger C. Altman \$ 1,483,959
+Adam B. Frankel \$ 55,057

-Adam B. Frankel \$ 54,080
+Augusto Arellano \$ 4,763